 Skip to main content

 Tensorlake’s Document AI delivers industry-leading accuracy on document parsing.
-We measure what matters: can downstream systems actually use this output?
+We measure what matters: structural preservation of document layout and downstream usability of extracted data from documents, which is what often breaks in production.
 This page presents our comprehensive benchmarking methodology and results comparing Tensorlake against leading document parsing solutions.

 Our Evaluation Framework